charliezahrlie/charliezahrlie/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

 aie's BEST friend haha... flexes on you all... yeah that's right, I (me, haha..) said it.
-I'M aie's BEST friend... *hugs aie*
+I'M aie's BEST friend... *hugs aie* (i don't think i know flow but thanks for the heads up aie <3)

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌